apache/pekko/docs/src/main/paradox/typed/cluster.md

 one which runs the data access layer and one for the number-crunching.
 Choosing which actors to start on each node, for example cluster-aware routers, can take node roles into account to achieve this distribution of responsibilities.

-The node roles are defined in the configuration property named `akka.cluster.roles` and typically defined in the start script as a system property or environment variable.
+The node roles are defined in the configuration property named `pekko.cluster.roles` and typically defined in the start script as a system property or environment variable.

 The roles are part of the membership information in @apidoc[MemberEvent](ClusterEvent.MemberEvent) that you can subscribe to.
 The roles